khj1977/geometry_math/README.md

+# Introduction

+Drone, robotics Automatic controlled vehicle, vehicle tranportation control system in road, weather prediction and control, missile automatic defense system.
+We need science and engineering for better life or industry.
+We have AI.
+AI can resolve everything, right?
+The answer is no. Combination of physics, math and computer science takes important role.
+In this rep, mainly, some kind of study and small research will be taken by numerical calculation bases.
+It is supposeod that geometry takes main role and partially, manifold, vector fied and physics own its role.
+Multi-core or GPU programming would be plus but it is not main argument.

 # geometry, manifold, differential and integral.

 In this repository, several numerical simulation for geometry and manifold will be impled. matplot lib will be used for visualization.
 Why not C++ and OpenGL?
 It is because it is not required to massive number of calculation and REPL cycle would be important compared with particle simulation.